I discuss poker FISH and extracting the maximum value from these weak players at your tables. They’ve got lots of weaknesses you can exploit.

 Attack – I will value bet only the tops of my range for all three streets.
-I will take not of “non-believers” and make sure not to bluff them as they’re calling down with crap hands.
+I will take note of “non-believers” and make sure to NOT bluff them as they’re calling down with crap hands.

 Weakness: weak calling ranges